 The comment or commit message is automatically added to the list of changes in the activity stream for the issue in YouTrack.
 Each VCS change includes a direct link to the change details in the build server.

 Your developers can also specify commands in their commit messages.
-When the build server assembles a build that contains the commit message, the command is applied all of the issues that are referenced in the commit message.
+When the build server assembles a build that contains the commit message, the command is applied all the issues that are referenced in the commit message.
 Developers can use this feature to update or add comments to one or more issues without even opening YouTrack.